5 stress factors for teens who learn and think differently

 • You can help relieve some of your child’s stress and build confidence.

 High school can bring a whole new level of stress for kids who learn and think differently.
-More work and thoughts of life after high school can loom large for teens.
+More work and worries about life after high school can loom large for teens.

-Here are common reasons for high school stress — and how to help.
+Here are common reasons for high school stress — and how to help your child manage the pressure.

 1. Fear of failure